dog-face/git_commit_inflator/README.txt

  _____________________________________
-< You will be divorced within a year. >
+< Excellent day to have a rotten day. >
  -------------------------------------
         \   ^__^
          \  (oo)\_______